-One of the most useful functions of marketing analytics is its ability to tie marketing activities to sales.
+One of the most useful functions of marketing analytics is its ability to attribute specific marketing activities to sales revenue.
 Sure, your blog may be effective in generating leads, but are those leads actually turning into customers and making your business money?
 Closed-loop marketing analytics can tell you.

-The only dependency here is that your digital marketing analytics system is hooked up with your customer relationship management (CRM) platform like the free HubSpot CRM, for example.
+The only dependency here is that your digital marketing analytics system is hooked up to your customer relationship management (CRM) platform, like the free HubSpot CRM.

 Most marketers know they need to be looking at more than just traffic and website performance to get the insights we've talked about so far, but why do so many of us still struggle to measure the impact and prove the ROI of our online marketing activities?

-- A) We don’t have solid goals in place for our campaigns.
+- We don't have solid goals in place for our campaigns, or;

-- B) We don’t have the means to successfully measure our success.
+- We don't have the means to successfully measure our success.